hsanjuan/rairtame/README.md

 Rairtame does not yet implement the SSDP protocol (which allows autodiscovery of the streamer) nor performs any registration with the `airtame-streamer` (for example to receive notifications).

-Particularly, I don't see many uses for these features at this point, and the official (https://github.com/airtame/airtame-cli)[Airtame CLI] supports them.
+Particularly, I don't see many uses for these features at this point, and the official [Airtame CLI](https://github.com/airtame/airtame-cli) supports them.

 ## Contributing